 You might not think of acorns as edible but they certainly are, and very recognizable too.
-Native Americans used to make a porridge of mashed acrons, and you can still find the holes they’d bore into rocks grinding them.
+Native Americans used to make a porridge of mashed acorns, and you can still find the holes they’d bore into rocks grinding them.

 While you’d be hard-pressed to find a four-leaf clover, standard three-leaf clovers grow nearly everywhere.
 Most will recognize their iconic heart-shaped leaves.

-Dandelions and the following two plants also grow in lawns, fields and forests all
+Dandelions and the following two plants also grow in lawns, fields, and forests all

 over North America.
-The flower, leaf and root are edible as well as highly medicinal.
+The flower, leaf, and root are edible as well as highly medicinal.